MK-467-Woofya/gamification-tool/README.md

 ![alt text](readme-imgs/proj-structure-1.png)

 #### API .env files
-__Important: The .env strategy here is deprecated, and the new strategy is temporarily detailed in the production section of the README.__
+__Important: The .env strategy here is no longer used for builds since merging the deployment build.
+The new strategy is detailed in the production section of the README.
+However, this still works for old builds and there is no reason to delete the .env's as they aren't pushed to version control__

 We need to make our own .env files.